unitaryfund/unitary.fund/posts/_markdown/vqa_in_qutip.md

 If the cost method is set to `BITSTRING`, then the user needs to provide a function that takes in this string of 1's and 0's, and returns the associated cost.

-Because we're performing a quantum simulation, we don't just have to deal with measurements --- we can "peak under the hood" of the simulation to get more information, including the actual state of the system before measurement.
+Because we're performing a quantum simulation, we don't just have to deal with measurements --- we can "peek under the hood" of the simulation to get more information, including the actual state of the system before measurement.
 With this, we allow two more methods for specifying a cost:

 - If the cost method is set to `STATE`, then the user can provide a function that takes in a quantum state and returns a cost.

 - If the cost method is set to `OBSERVABLE`, then the user can provide an observable and the cost becomes the expectation value of that observable in the final state of the circuit.

-The `VQA` class stores a list of `VQA_Block` instances, and can perform an optimization of their free parameters with a number of different options.
+The `VQA` class stores a list of `VQABlock` instances, and can perform an optimization of their free parameters with a number of different options.

-By allowing `VQA_Block` instances to take more complicated structures and custom functions that generate their unitaries, we enable a range of quantum control problems to be approached within the framework of a PQC.
-One such abstraction is the `Parameterized_Hamiltonian` class, which can sit in a `VQA_Block` within the circuit.
-On the side of the user, it's easy to define different types of `VQA_Block`s with different methods for generating unitaries, and let the module decide how to compute gradients for you.
+By allowing `VQABlock` instances to take more complicated structures and custom functions that generate their unitaries, we enable a range of quantum control problems to be approached within the framework of a PQC.
+One such abstraction is the `Parameterized_Hamiltonian` class, which can sit in a `VQABlock` within the circuit.
+On the side of the user, it's easy to define different types of `VQABlock`s with different methods for generating unitaries, and let the module decide how to compute gradients for you.

 Below I have included a general example of how the module can be used, in which a combinatorial optimization problem is approached using a VQA.